WillJDunn/genetic-algorithm/README.md

 * How long it takes to tell the joke

 Can we find a selection of jokes that
-* Will fit in an approximately 120 minute (1.5 hour) performance
+* Will fit in an approximately 30 minute (half hour) performance
 * Has the best possible joke ratings

 ## Phenotype / Genotype / Chromosome